 World Population Balance and sustainable population organizations across the globe are calling on their governments to take action in response to a warning from 15,000 scientists in 2017 regarding the planet's worsening environmental crisis.
 The World Scientists’ Warning to Humanity: A Second Notice warned that runaway consumption of limited resources by a rapidly growing population is crippling the Earth’s life-support systems and jeopardizing our future.
 Identifying population as a “main driver” of the crisis, its recommended actions include reducing fertility rates through education, family planning, and rallying leaders behind the goal of establishing a sustainable human population.

-Following a lack of meaningful response to the warning – which since its release has been endorsed by an additional 5,000 scientists – groups from the U.S., U.K., Australia, Canada and France issued a joint statement which they sent to their respective governments.
+Following a lack of meaningful response to the warning – which since its release has been endorsed by thousands more scientists – groups from the U.S., U.K., Australia, Canada and France issued a joint statement which they sent to their respective governments.
 World Population Balance is proud to have been one of the main initiators of this collaboration.

 Dave Gardner, executive director of World Population Balance, noted, “The environmental crisis described by the scientists is so severe, we simply cannot afford to ignore their warning.
 We must act, and we must begin now.”